dbybanez/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Started a full-stack Javascript web application using MEVN stack but modified so it would now be MMMEVN lol. https://github.com/dbybanez/database-comparison
+Started a full-stack Javascript web application using MEVN stack but modified so it would now be MMMEVN lol.
+This project is one of the requirements for my Master's Degree in IT. https://github.com/dbybanez/database-comparison

 ### R1D2